 Make sure their room is dark at night. – Keeping the room dark at night ensures good amount of melatonin production in brain, which causes normal sleep.
 If the room is well lit at night, it depletes the melatonin production.

-No coffee or tea, 3 hours before they go to bed - Caffeine is not recommended, three hours before sleep.
+No coffee or tea, 3 hours before they go to bed – Caffeine is not recommended, three hours before sleep.
 It stimulates and excites the brain, which delays sleeping.
-It is also ideal if they can limit tea or coffee for not more than 2 cups a day.
+It is also ideal if they can limit tea or coffee to not more than 2 cups a day.

 Follow these sleep tips –

 20 tips for a better sleep

 Arrange for Ayurveda therapies – Oil treatments like Shirodhara (dripping oil over forehead, while the patient lies flat on the treatment table) and Abhyanga – general body massage really help to relax the body and mind.
 It causes them to sleep naturally without any oral medicines.
 Though Shirodhara is a costlier treatment, Abhyanga – massage is quite cheaper.
 However, nothing is costly when compared to good health of your elders.
 Right?

 It will be ideal if they have 7 days of Shirodhara treatment, at least once in three months and Abhyanga twice or thrice a week.